abn-illia-lebid/abn-meetup/README.md

 That's my favorite part.

 Break the code!
 Break the application!
 Introduce an unexpected change!
 Do whatever you can to fool your tests.
-Bring the chaos, and see if they can catch it.
+Bring chaos, and see if they can catch it.

 Were you not able to deceive them?
 Well, then you can trust your tests.